I met my first love when I was in 7th grade.

 Is it any wonder that twenty years later in Giverny, France, as I strolled around Claude Monet’s water lily pond (magically captured in his paintings) and meandered through his garden (an explosion of organized chaos of flowers beyond anything I’d seen before), that I staggered as a blind man seeing for the first time?

-I turned to my daughter Brittany to tell her, but words failed me when I saw she felt it too.
+I turned to my oldest daughter to tell her, but words failed me when I saw she felt it too.
 Standing in stunned silence, tears spilled down her face.
 She, too, was in love with Monet, and I knew she would love him for the rest of her life.

 When friends ask me to name my favorite memory of my trip to Europe, I easily recall a hundred memorable moments, but I think that one second in time will forever remain one of the most special moments in my life.